-Annual Report and Financial Statements for the year ended 31 December 2020
+Annual Report and Financial Statements for the year ended 31 December 2022

-(c) Risk appetite and risk target (continued)
+- 1. Enterprise risk management (continued) - (c) Risk appetite and risk target (continued)

 Risk dimensions and measurement

 The Group and Company's risk appetite statement is regularly reviewed to ensure its appropriateness to business objectives.
 Risk appetite is measured across the following risk dimensions: